Las Vegas ready for ‘new era of tech,’ experts say

 “I think there’s some critical mass around blockchain that might not exist everywhere,” he said.

-Local blockchain startups include Input Strategic Partners, a blockchain consulting firm; Hosho, a blockchain security company; and Pink Sky Capital, an investment firm focused on blockchain technology.
+Local blockchain startups include consulting firm Input Strategic Partners, security company Hosho and Pink Sky Capital, an investment firm focused on blockchain technology.

 Las Vegas’ lure